 Investors have oversubscribed to several new public issue shares in India in recent years, indicating strong demand.
 Companies in sectors like technology, finance, and consumer goods have attracted significant investor interest, often listing at premiums to their issue prices.

 The issue size refers to the total value of the IPO, calculated by multiplying the issue prices by the number of shares offered.
-A higher issue prices combined with a large issue size allows a company to raise substantial capital.
+A higher issue price combined with a large issue size allows a company to raise substantial capital.

 The issue prices is a foundational element in any public issue of shares, especially in an IPO.
 Setting the right price is critical for attracting investors and achieving the company’s capital-raising goals.
-As a benchmark, the issue prices reflects the initial value that a company believes its securities will hold in the market.
+As a benchmark, the issue price reflects the initial value that a company believes its securities will hold in the market.

 The issue price in an IPO is the price at which a company’s shares are offered to the public for the first time, reflecting the initial valuation set by the company.